wetryingtodorock/getblock-docs/en/rpc-service/bsc/ws/bsc_eth_getBlockByHash.md

 ---
-title: bsc:eth_getBlockByHash \[WebSocket\]
+title: bsc:eth_getBlockByHash - Binance Smart Chain
-description: Returns information about the block by hash.
+description: Example code for the bsc:eth_getBlockByHash ws method. Сomplete guide on how to use bsc:eth_getBlockByHash ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters